Balmoral Castle: Victoria and Albert at Balmoral

 Even before the completion of the new house, the pattern of the life of the royal couple in the Highlands was soon established.
-Victoria took long walks of up to four hours daily and Albert spent many days hunting deer and game.
-In 1849, diarist Charles Greville described their life at Balmoral as resembling that of gentry rather than royalty.
+Victoria took long walks of up to four hours daily, and Albert spent many days hunting deer and game.
+In 1849, diarist Charles Greville described their life at Balmoral as resembling that of the gentry rather than royalty.
 Victoria began a policy of commissioning artists to record Balmoral, its surroundings, and its staff.
 Over the years, numerous painters were employed at Balmoral, including Edwin and Charles Landseer, and Carl Haag.

 During the 1850s, new plantations were established near the house and exotic conifers were planted on the grounds.
 Prince Albert had an active role in these improvements, overseeing the design of parterres, the diversion of the main road north of the river via a new bridge, and plans for farm buildings.
 These buildings included a model dairy that he developed in 1861, the year of his death.
-The dairy was completed by Victoria.
+Victoria completed the dairy.
 Subsequently, she also built several monuments to her husband on the estate.
 These include a pyramid-shaped cairn built a year after Albert's death, on top of Craig Lurachain.
 A large statue of Albert with a dog and a gun by William Theed, was inaugurated on 15 October 1867, the twenty-eighth anniversary of their engagement.

-Following Albert's death, Victoria spent increasing periods at Balmoral, staying for as long as four months a year during early summer and autumn.
-She placed numerous mementos of Albert on display.
+Following Albert's death, Victoria spent increasingly longer periods at Balmoral, staying for as long as four months a year during the early summer and autumn.
+She placed numerous mementoes of Albert on display.

-Few further changes were made to the grounds, with the exception of some alterations to mountain paths, the erection of various cairns and monuments, and the addition of some cottages (Karim Cottage and Baile na Coille) built for senior staff.
+Few further changes were made to the grounds, except for some alterations to mountain paths, the erection of various cairns and monuments, and the addition of some cottages (Karim Cottage and Baile na Coille) built for senior staff.
 It was during this period that Victoria began to depend on her servant, John Brown.
 He was a local ghillie from Crathie, who became one of her closest companions during her long mourning.

 In 1887, Balmoral Castle was the birthplace of Victoria Eugenie, a granddaughter of Queen Victoria.
 She was born to Princess Beatrice, the fifth daughter of Victoria and Albert.
 Victoria Eugenie became queen of Spain when she married King Alfonso XIII in 1906.

 In September 1896, Victoria welcomed Emperor Nicholas II of Russia and Empress Alexandra, a granddaughter of Victoria, to Balmoral.
-Four years later Victoria made her last visit to the estate, three months before her death on 22 January 1901.
+Four years later, Victoria made her last visit to the estate, three months before her death on 22 January 1901.